CompCogNeuro/sims/ch2/detector/README.md

 # Manipulating Leak

 Next, we will explore how we can change how much information is conveyed by the activation signal.
-We will manipulate the leak current (`GbarL`), which has a default value of 2, which is sufficient to oppose the strength of the excitatory inputs for all but the strongest (best fitting) input pattern (the 8).
+We will manipulate the leak current (`GbarL`), which has a default value of 2.
+Without a strong leak, the excitatory inputs for many of the other input patterns might put the receiving unit above threshold.
+For this simple detector, we want only the strongest (best fitting) input pattern (the 8) to activate the unit.

 **IMPORTANT:** you must press `Init` for changes in `GbarL` to take effect!